ohsu-qin/qipipe/doc/source/index.rst

 Installation
 ************
 The following instructions assume that you start in your home directory.
+Note that Python installation environments are usually fragile and these instructions can break in unanticipated ways.
+Caveat emptor.

 1. Install Git_ on your workstation, if necessary.